Be sure to use only gentle pressure when massaging breast tissue to prevent further inflammation or trauma.

 Gently stimulating the chest area may encourage the flow of lymphatic fluid back to the bloodstream.

 Step 3: Roll Lactamo under your armpit in a circular motion 4 - 6 times.
+Repeat this step if you like.

 You have multiple lymph nodes in your armpits.
 Massaging this area may stimulate lymph flow and help drain swelling in your breast tissue.